hpetren/chemodiv/cran-comments.md

     Status: Service Unavailable
     Message: 503

-The URL and doi are correct and functional.
+The URL and DOI are correct and functional.
 As I understand it, this type of note is not an issue.

 ## Downstream dependencies